 How does Crime Stoppers Work?

-identify themselves with their number or code only.
+identify themselves with their number ONLY.

 Do callers identify themselves?

-are made for the reward to be paid in cash and in a way to preserve anonymity.
+If the information provided proves useful to law enforcement, then arrangements are made for the reward to be paid in cash and in a way to preserve anonymity.

 Who administers Crime Stoppers?